jaredkrinke/md2blog/content/posts/faq/alternatives.md

 * No support for relative links between Markdown files (that get translated to corresponding HTML files at build time)
 * No support for implicit categorization
+* No relative link checking at build time
 * Unintuitive template languages
 * Requiring installing new language runtimes